pspanoudakis/OS-Chat-Project/README.md

 ### Performance & other details
 Messages should appear immediately in the destination terminal, even if a retransmission has taken place (unless the possibility for modification in channel is very big).
 You can check for output messages in `encrypter1` and `encrypter2` terminals to find out.
 All processes have been extensively checked for memory leaks using valgrind, and no leaks have being reported in multiple executions and different scenarios.
-Semaphores and shared memory segments are properly deleted, and any attached pointers are dettached without problem.
+Semaphores and shared memory segments are properly deleted, and any attached pointers are dettached without problems.
 The default shared memory size is 100 bytes but can be changed in `utils.h`.
 While reading input, `writer` will check if the length of the message along with the MD5 digest length exceed this limit, and will reject the input message in such case.

 ### Development